qemqemqem/template_for_ai_planning/guidelines/STORY_POINTS.md

 2. Document the newly discovered complexity
 3. Consider whether to continue or seek further guidance
 4. Update the estimate and approach accordingly

+> **Important**: When task complexity increases, revisit the decision-making framework in [DECISION_MAKING.md](./DECISION_MAKING.md) to determine if you should switch from "just do it" to "ask the human first" or "write a design doc first".